Thermodynamic geometry of friction on graphs: Resistance, commute times, and optimal transport

-The scalar field $\phi$ now appears (up to sign convention) as both the electrical potential generating edge currents in the resistor network and the velocity potential generating probability fluxes in the discrete OT formulation.
+\sec{Node potentials and edge currents} The scalar field $\phi$ now appears (up to sign convention) as both the electrical potential generating edge currents in the resistor network and the velocity potential generating probability fluxes in the discrete OT formulation.
 We now provide a more direct probabilistic interpretation of $\phi(x)$, and in doing so, we clarify the nature of the edge currents $i(x,y)$.

-The linear-response approximation of the lag $\delta \bm{p}$ implicit in the friction-tensor formalism is \cite{sawchuk_global_2025, mandalAnalysisSlowTransitions2016, avron_adiabatic_2012}
+The linear-response approximation of the lag $\delta \bm{p}$ implicit in the friction-tensor formalism is \cite{sawchuk_global_2026, mandalAnalysisSlowTransitions2016, avron_adiabatic_2012}